 Native Events in Blazor TextBox Component

-The following section explains the steps to include native events and pass data to event handler in textbox component.
+The following section explains how to bind native DOM events and pass event data to an event handler in the TextBox component.

 Bind native events to textbox

-In the following example, the KeyPressed method is called every time the key is pressed on textbox.
+In the following example, the KeyPressed method is called every time a key is pressed in the TextBox.

 @using Syncfusion.Blazor.Inputs